hadriansecurity/subwiz/README.md

                         file containing new-line-separated subdomains. (default: None) -o OUTPUT_FILE, --output-file OUTPUT_FILE
-                        output file to write new-line separated subdomains to. (default: None) -n NUM_PREDICTIONS, --num_predictions NUM_PREDICTIONS
+                        output file to write new-line separated subdomains to. (default: None) -n NUM_PREDICTIONS, --num-predictions NUM_PREDICTIONS
-                        number of subdomains to predict. (default: 500) --no-resolve          do not resolve the output subdomains. (default: False) --force-download      download model and tokenizer files, even if cached. (default: False) --no_recursion        do not automatically re-run subwiz if it finds new subdomains. (default:
+                        number of subdomains to predict. (default: 500) --no-resolve          do not resolve the output subdomains. (default: False) --force-download      download model and tokenizer files, even if cached. (default: False) --no-recursion        do not automatically re-run subwiz if it finds new subdomains. (default:
                         False)
   -t TEMPERATURE, --temperature TEMPERATURE
                         add randomness to the model (recommended ≤ 0.3). (default: 0.0) -d {auto,cpu,cuda,mps}, --device {auto,cpu,cuda,mps}
-                        hardware to run the transformer model on. (default: auto) -q MAX_NEW_TOKENS, --max_new_tokens MAX_NEW_TOKENS
+                        hardware to run the transformer model on. (default: auto) -q MAX_NEW_TOKENS, --max-new-tokens MAX_NEW_TOKENS
-                        maximum length of predicted subdomains in tokens. (default: 10) --resolution_concurrency RESOLUTION_CONCURRENCY
+                        maximum length of predicted subdomains in tokens. (default: 10) --resolution-concurrency RESOLUTION_CONCURRENCY
                         number of concurrent resolutions. (default: 128) --multi-apex          allow multiple apex domains in the input file. runs inference for each apex separately. (default: False)